Home

 This one catches people out more often than you'd think.
 You're 45 minutes into a walk, the path forks, and your phone shows zero bars.
 If you haven't downloaded your maps ahead of time, you're left relying on memory or guesswork.
 Neither is ideal when the cloud rolls in.

-Trailwise lets you download offline maps for any area before you head out.
-The maps include full terrain detail and elevation data, so you're not navigating blind even in the most remote spots.
-It's one of those features that feels unnecessary until the moment it saves your day.
+The TrailWise mobile app lets you download offline maps for any region from the map screen before you head out, so you're not navigating blind even in the most remote spots.
+Offline maps are a Pro feature, and they're one of those things that feels unnecessary until the moment it saves your day.

 A good habit to build: download your maps the evening before while you're on Wi-Fi.
 It takes a minute or two, and it removes one more thing to worry about on the morning of your walk.